Ashburn, Ontario: Transportation

 Ashburn is easily accessible from Highway 407, which begins 17 kilometres south-west of the hamlet in the village of Brougham.
 Highway 7 and Highway 12 pass through the neighbouring hamlet of Myrtle, 3 kilometres east of Ashburn, leading south through Whitby to Highway 401 (17 kilometres) and north to the Trans-Canada Highway (35 kilometres).
 Myrtle Road is an important local east-west corridor, which has created safety concerns for walkers around the hamlet's main intersection at Ashburn Road.

 In 1990, Via Rail ceased passenger service on the Havelock-Peterborough-Toronto line, which runs across the northern edge of Ashburn and stops in the neighbouring hamlet of Myrtle Station.
 In recent years, there has been significant local, federal and provincial support for a plan to restore passenger service to this line.
 The station would complement growth projections for the north end of Whitby.

 A future opportunity and challenge to the community of Ashburn and its neighbours is the proposed development of an international airport 12 kilometers west of the village on the Pickering Airport lands.
 Under the current plan, the approach for one of the three landing strips would be directly south of Ashburn, with planes descending near the hamlet from an elevation of 521 metres to 480 metres.
 The plan anticipates 11.9 million passengers per year (or 32,600 per day) by 2032.
 A "Needs Assessment Study" was completed by the Greater Toronto Airports Authority for the federal government in May 2010.
 After a "due diligence review," Transport Canada released the report in July 2011.

 Festivals

 Annually the community hosts Ashburn Canada Day Festivities at Ashburn Park.

-Notable residents

-William G. Newman (1928–1988), a provincial Minister of Agriculture in the government of William G. Davis, was a resident of Ashburn and one-time reeve.

-In 2001, Ashburn resident Jean Achmatowicz MacLeod was made a Member of the Order of Canada by Governor General Adrienne Clarkson.

-Long time local Ashburn resident Politician Gerry Emm served on Whitby Council for 41 years.
-Both as a local and Regional Councillor.

-His eldest Son Michael G. Emm serves Whitby on Council for the Centre Ward 3 since 2010.